arundhatic/Citi-Bike-Data-Visualization-Tableau/README.md

 - Age (as of 2017)
 - Trip distance in miles

-## installation and steps to run the Tableau Workbook
+## Instructions to run the Tableau Workbook

  - git lfs install
  - git lfs pull